Urban-Meteorology-Reading/UMEP-Docs/docs/source/index.rst

 --------------

 .. note:: The migration of UMEP into QGIS3 is planned for the Autumn of 2018.
-In the meantime, use UMEP with the LTR version of QGIS (2.18)
+In the meantime, use UMEP with the LTR version of QGIS (2.18.x).

 We are keen to get inputs and contributions from others.
 There are two main ways to contribute:

 #.
 Submit comments or issues to the
    `repository <https://bitbucket.org/fredrik_ucg/umep/issues>`__
 #.
-Participate in `Coding or adding new
+Participate in `coding or adding new features <How_to_Contribute>`.
-   features <ContributeCoding>`.
 #.
 Contribute by writing `tutorials and guidelines <Tutorials/Tutorials>` for other users to give examples of the many application possibilities of UMEP.